 Flying-fox camp management

-During the day, flying-foxes congregate in patches of trees, known as camps, to roost.
-Flying-fox camps close to urban and regional settlements can create issues for the community and they need proactive management.
+During the day, flying-foxes congregate to roost in trees.
+These locations are known as camps and can cause issues for the community when they are close to urban and regional settlements.
+These issues need proactive management.

-In recognition of camp impacts and community concerns and to streamline regulation under current legislation, the NSW Department of Planning, Industry and Environment developed the Flying-fox Camp Management Policy 2015, which includes a proactive camp management approach.
+In recognition of camp impacts and community concerns and to streamline regulation under current legislation, the NSW Department of Planning and Environment developed the Flying-fox Camp Management Policy 2015, which includes a proactive camp management approach.

 Because flying-foxes can move between camps in different states and the ACT, the Australian Government also provides a referral guideline that can be used to ensure impacts on flying-foxes are minimised.